Overview

 -

-- Problem Name
+Problem Name

-Ensure that the problem name does not hint at the solution to the problem. - Score
+Ensure that the problem name does not hint at the solution to the problem. -

-While you can assign any score you want for the questions you create, we use specific standards for assigning scores to the questions we create that you might find helpful.Score Question Type 50 points For a straightforward question that can be solved in 15 minutes 75 points For a medium question that can be solved in 30 minutes 100 points For a hard question that can be solved in 45 to 60 minutes - Tags
+While you can assign any score you want for the questions you create, we use specific standards for assigning scores to the questions we create that you might find helpful.Score Question Type 50 points For a straightforward question that can be solved in 15 minutes 75 points For a medium question that can be solved in 30 minutes 100 points For a hard question that can be solved in 45 to 60 minutes -

 Tags are words or phrases that help in searching and organizing questions.
 You can add existing tags or create new tags.
 Alternatively, associate custom Tags to identify your Question by its complexity or levels.
 When you view your Questions in the Library, the associated tags will be indicated for every Question.
 You can use these Tags to generate candidate reports and performance graphs.
-Refer to Associating the Tags for Questions for more information. - Problem Description
+Refer to Associating the Tags for Questions for more information. -

 While describing the problem statement, ensure that the question is clear and detailed.
-You can also use tables, graphs, or attachments to enhance clarity. - Interviewer Guidelines
+You can also use tables, graphs, or attachments to enhance clarity. -

 Interviewer Guidelines are for later reference.
 You can include a rubric about scoring the questions or write solutions to the problems in this section.
 These can be used by your team while evaluating the test.
 Everything the hiring manager would need to evaluate the question is ideally present here, including the solution Jupyter Notebook, the evaluation script, etc. They are only visible to your team and you; however, candidates cannot view these notes. - You can support your problem statement and interview guidelines by attaching a relevant reference file in these sections.
-Refer to How to Attach a File to a Problem Statement for more information.
+You can look at How to Attach a File to a Problem Statement for more information.

-- Problem Name
+Problem Name

 The Questions you create are stored in the HackerRank Library under the “My Company questions” section.
 The Question type and the associated tags are indicated below every Question title.